Tristan971/EasyFXML/README.md

 #### F.A.Q.

-Well, none so far, but you can check out my project Tristan971/Lyrebird to see what usage looks like.
+Well, none so far, but you can check out my [twitter client project (Lyrebird)](https://github.com/Tristan971/Lyrebird) to see what usage looks like.
 It is not nearly advanced nor up to date with this library for now though.
 It's mostly for getting a general idea I'd say.